petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/fields/picklist-fields.md

 {bdg-secondary}`Liferay 7.4 U72+/GA72+`

-Picklists define lists of text values that you can use as single select or multi-select fields in object definitions.
+Picklists define lists of text values usable as single select or multi-select fields in object definitions.
 By default, single select fields appear as drop-down menus, while multi-select fields appear as checkboxes.

-When using a single select field, you can configure it to use a default value, which can be static or dynamic.
+You can configure a single select field to use a default value, which can be static or dynamic.
 Additionally, you can use single select fields to define custom states for object entries and integrate [validations](../validations/adding-custom-validations.md), [actions](../actions/defining-object-actions.md), and [workflow processes](../../enabling-workflows-for-objects.md) with the object definition to implement complex business logic.

 ## Setting Default Values